jaimingohel/1daylabs/How to bypass encryption mechanism in Android apps.md

 We got the key: `Captur3Th1s`

 Now this key can be useful if we want to decrypt the ciphertext using some custom java class or online tool.
-But we are going to go for a much simpler option.
+But we are going for a much simpler option.

 ### Let's take a pause here

-While testing and application there are some keywords that will quickly help us identify classes, the algorithm used for the encryption.
-Although it can be a little tricky when code is obfuscated.
+While testing an application there are some keywords that will quickly help us in identifying classes, algorithm used for the encryption.
+Although it can be little tricky when code is obfuscated.

 #### Keywords